DawKaw/Vantage/README.md

  ````

 ### Useful script
-This example simple bash script gets data from weather station end push into your http server as GET request.
+This simple bash example script gets data from weather station and push into your http server as GET request.
 ```bash
 #!/bin/bash